dhansel/smon6502/README.md

 ## Installing and running SMON 6502

-If you are using Ben Eater's standard setup (16k RAM at $0-$3FFF, VIA at $6000, ROM at $8000-$FFFF, 1MHz clock) you can just download the [smon.bin](https://github.com/dhansel/smon6502/raw/main/smon.bin) file from this repository and burn it to the EEROM.
+If you are using Ben Eater's standard setup (16k RAM at $0-$3FFF, ACIA at $5000, VIA at $6000, ROM at $8000-$FFFF, 1MHz clock) you can just download the [smon.bin](https://github.com/dhansel/smon6502/raw/main/smon.bin) file from this repository and burn it to the EEROM.

-Connect your terminal (or serial-to-usb adapter) to the VIA as follows:
+Connect your terminal or USB-to-serial converter to the 65C51N ACIA as described by Ben in his videos.
-  - Receive (RX) pin of the terminal goes to pin 39 (CA2) of the VIA.
-  - Transmit (TX) pin of the terminal goes to pin 40 (CA1) **and** pin 2 (PA0) of the VIA.
-  - Make sure the VIA's pin 21 (IRQ) is connected to the 6502 CPU's pin 4 (IRQ)

-Configure your terminal (program) for 1200 baud, 8 data bits, 1 stop bit and no parity.
+Configure your terminal (program) for 9600 baud, 8 data bits, 1 stop bit and no parity.
 After turning on the 6502 you should see SMON showing the 6502 register contents and command prompt.

 If you are using a non-standard setup, SMON can easily be adapted by changing the settings